geekykant/SDE-Placement-Interview/Recursion/Readme.md

-# Recusion - Basic Notes
+# Recursion - Basic Notes

 Recursion is a function which calls itself.
 It's added up in memory as stacks and is generally used to write codes that has loops.
 DP & Backtracking makes use of recusion as the fundamentals to proceed with solutions.